Udzu/dataglasses/README.md

 ### Annotated types

- `Annotated` types are used to populate the property `"description"` annotations in the JSON schema.
+ `Annotated` types can be used to populate the property `"description"` annotations in the JSON schema.

 ```python
 >>> from typing import Annotated